 Plakat Betta Fish Varieties

-The Dragon Betta or Dragon Scale Betta is a type of Plakat Bettas with a shiny base and pointy scales.
+The Dragon betta or Dragon Scale betta is a type of Plakat betta with a shiny base and pointy scales.

 In addition, the colors of their scales can range from deep black to reddish brown.

-They have a black base color with a silver sheen around the scales and on their face.
+This fish has a black base color with a silver sheen around the scales and on its face.
 Also, there is a very large, silvery band that runs down its lengthwise body to the edges.